walquis/react-study-book/src/react.md

   <ul>{listItems}</ul>
 );
 ```
 Notice how \<li> has a key attribute.
 Each item in a list needs a string or number (e.g. a DB id) that is unique w.r.t. its siblings.
-React relies those keys to track later inserts, deletes , or reorders of the items.
+React relies on those keys to track later inserts, deletes , or reorders of the items.

 ### Event handlers
 Respond to events by declaring event handler functions inside components: